 When an employee files a lawsuit claiming retaliation by the employer, he or she will need to prove three elements:

+- Your Engagement in Protected Activity Caused the Retaliation.
 In a workplace retaliation case, it is often not sufficient for employees to just show that they engaged in protected activity and were subjected to an adverse job action.
-They also have to show evidence that the two events are connected.
+They also must show evidence that the two events are connected.
 In other words, employees must show that their engagement in the protected activity caused the retaliation.
 For example, if a female employee who complained about sexual harassment finds her position eliminated, not as part of layoffs or cost-cutting measures, but as an isolated action, she would have a strong retaliation case because she may be able to prove causation.

 In most cases, it can be challenging to prove direct causation unless an employer openly admits it or makes a verbal or written threat.
 Typically, employees in such cases must present evidence of retaliation such as the timing of the adverse action.
 For example, if the adverse action comes in the wake of the employee complaining, there is a strong case for retaliation.
 An employee who is claiming retaliation should also be able to show that the person who took the adverse action knew about the complaint or about the protected activity in which the employee was engaged.
 If the employer had no knowledge of the protected activity of the complaint, obviously, retaliation would be difficult to prove.

 What To Do If You're Facing Workplace Retaliation